david-fong/capswalk/dev-guide.md

-# My Developer Guidelines
+# Developer Guidelines

-## Cloning and Building
+## Cloning and Building 📥

 1. Clone from the git repo.
-The default branch is `dev`.
 1. `pnpm install`.
-Note on a sneaky gotcha: Make sure your shell doesn't have `NODE_ENV=production`.
+Make sure your shell doesn't have `NODE_ENV=production`.
 1. `pnpm run devinit`.
 1. `pnpm run build`.
     - Note that tsc may err on the first build after adding a css module class since css-modules-typescript-loader hasn't generated the .d.ts changes for the new class yet.
 1. To test off the local filesystem (no online-game capabilities), open `file://<path-to-project-root>/dist/client/index.html`.
 1. To test off a local server, do `pnpm start`.
-    - Instead of the file protocol, load the site at localhost.
+    - Instead of the file protocol, load the site at `localhost`.
-1. Notes on repairing git worktrees used for deployment:
-    - Avoid commands that would delete either of the file `dist/.git` or `dist/client/.git`.
-    - If you accidentally delete them, just rerun `pnpm run devinit`, which recreates them with the contents `gitdir: ../.git/worktrees/dist` and `gitdir: ../../.git/worktrees/client` respectively.

-## Release Procedure
+## Release Procedure 🚢

 ```sh
 rm -r dist/{client,server}/*
 # bump package version in package.json.
 ```

-### GitHub Pages Deployment
+### GitHub Pages Deployment 🐱‍👤

 ```sh
 export NODE_ENV='production'